calvinhsia/SheetMusicViewer/WpfPdfViewer/ReadMe.txt

 About 3 months ago, I obtained a Microsoft Surface Book 2, which had a display large enough to trigger me digitizing my music collection.
 I used a few Xerox WorkCentre 7855i or similar models available at work.
 The doc sheetfeeder allowed me to scan up to 100 pages at a time.
 However, because of the age and wear and tear of the books (putting on the piano, turning pages), the pages were pretty worn.
-The binding edges of the pages were much less uniformly smooth than the opposite edge because of the binding, so I fed them smooth edge first (upside down) through the document feeder.
+The binding edges of the pages were much less uniformly smooth (some had residual adhesive) than the opposite edge because of the binding, so I fed them smooth edge first (upside down) through the document feeder.
+Many of my books are quite old, with disintegrating pages.
 Luckily it's pretty simple to have software rotate the page.
 I tried various software sheet music viewers available, but wasn't at all satisfied, so I wrote my own to view my 30,000 pages of music.